 Fresh Spring Rolls with Peanut Dipping Sauce

 Like many people, you probably have a drawer in your kitchen filled with take-out menus and coupons for those nights when you don’t feel like cooking.
 But you’re not going to need them tonight!
 These fresh spring rolls make a quick appetizer and are so easy to make; you can even get the kids involved.
 The best part is each roll is customizable, so kids can pick and choose their veggies if they don’t like a particular ingredient.
-Kids can help stir the sauce and place the sliced veggies in the wrapper.
+Kids can help stir the sauce and place the sliced vegetables in the wrapper.
 You can purchase rice paper wrappers at your local grocery store in the ethnic foods section.

 Filled with veggies, mint, mung bean noodles, and dipped in fresh peanut sauce, these little rolls are surprisingly filling and refreshing.
 Add a piece of tofu or cooked shrimp to make them even more substantial.
 See our Tasty Tuesday kid video for this recipe on our Instagram page.